Information is changing daily on the COVID-19 situation. Click on the images / links below for quick access to specific information.

 Does Garrett County have a local small business grant program?

-Yes, for qualifying Garrett County businesses, there is a grant of up to $2,500 available.
+Yes, for qualifying Garrett County businesses, there are grants available.
 Read more details here.

 Where do I file unemployment?